ALittlePatate/Rainbow-v2/README.md

 ```

 # Usage
-## If you are too lazy to use [python](https://www.python.org/downloads/release/python-360/), download the [compiled version](https://github.com/ALittlePatate/Rainbow-Cheat-CS-GO/releases/) of the cheat.
+## If you are too lazy to use [python](https://www.python.org/downloads/release/python-360/), download the compiled version of the cheat (soon).
 Please note that you won't have the crosshair hack.
 ```
 python Rainbow.py
 ```